What differentiates a great church capital campaign from the other kind?

-Adequate time depends on several factors, not the least of which is the size of the church, complexity of the campaign, and prior experience of the leadership in effective capital fundraising.
+Adequate time depends on several factors, not the least of which is the size of the church, the complexity of the campaign, and the prior experience of the leadership in effective capital fundraising.
 Time is your friend in the capital campaign.
 The more time the church has to prepare for the campaign, the less demanding the time commitments will be, the more easily it will coexist with other church activities, and the greater the spiritual and financial impact for the church.

 2. Effective Use of All Communication Channels